preethammadapura/basespace-help-1/_docs/articles/tutorials/pool-libraries.md

 Drag and drop individual samples from their well on the plate to a pool.
 You can multiselect by holding Shift.
 To multiselect on Firefox or Internet Explorer 9, click the well twice.
 {% endstep %}

-{% step 3, /images/tutorials/pool-runs-step3.png, Choose multiple samples %}
+{% step 3, /images/tutorials/pool-runs-step3.png, Choose from Multiple Plates %}
 If you want to pool libraries from multiple plates, use the Plate drop-down menu to specify the plate.
 {% endstep %}